About my Teaching and Writing

 - My faculty profile at the University of Utah.

 - An older essay of mine called "The Problem of Painlessness: What Leprosy Can Teach Us About Caring for the Earth" was originally published in Catalyst Magazine.
 Since then, it has been floating around the web in various places in various incarnations.
+I think it's become all the more pertinent since the novel The Covenant of Water came out.
 You can find one version here.

 - Here are a few of my finalists in the Bulwer-Lytton (Bad) Fiction Competition.